AISP License in Europe

 AISP License in Sweden

-An AISP with a turnover exceeding an equivalent of 3 mill.
-EUR per month must obtain a Swedish AISP license to conduct operations required to offer account information services and is referred to as a “payment institution”.
-An AISP with a turnover less than this amount can apply to be exempt from the licensing obligation and is referred to as a “registered payment service provider”.
-The minimum required capital for a potential licensee is 1,5 mill.
-SEK (approx. 125,000 EUR).
-The application fee is 378,000 SEK (approx. 32,000 EUR).
-The Swedish Financial Supervisory Authority usually makes a decision within three months provided that the application is complete and the application fee is paid.
+An AISP whose annual turnover exceeds an equivalent of 3 mill.
+EUR per month, has to get a Swedish AISP license to carry out activities essential to deliver account information services and shall be designated “payment institution”.
+An AISP whose turnover is below this threshold can request an exemption from the license obligation and shall be designated “registered payment service provider”.
+Capital minimum exigible by/for a future licensee = 1,5 mill.
+SEK (approx. 125 000 EUR).
+The license fee is 378,000 SEK (approx. 32,000 EUR).
+On condition that the application is submitted in a complete format and that the application fee is paid, the Swedish Financial Supervisory Authority usually adopts a decision within three months.

 Requirements for Applicants for a European AISP License

-• Ensure that your management team and key personnel possess the necessary financial qualifications, can demonstrate experience in banking, fintech, or another financial sector, and have proven integrity to operate an AISP
+• Your management team and key personnel must be suitably qualified in finance, show experience either in banking, fintech, or another financial field, and have integrity to provide AISP services

-• Establish a secure and robust technical infrastructure to handle financial data, ensuring data protection and cybersecurity
+• Install appropriate arrangements of a secure and robust technical infrastructure while processing financial data to assure data protection and cybersecurity

-• Develop and implement a comprehensive risk management framework to identify, assess, and mitigate risks associated with your business operations
+• Design and implement an appropriate system of risk management in order to identify, measure, and mitigate the risks out of the operation of your business enterprise.

-• Establish robust and effective AML/CFT measures to prevent, detect, and report money laundering and terrorist financing activities
+• Implement adequate and effective AML/CFT measures in order to deter, detect, and report operations related to money laundering and terrorist financing.

-• Create procedures for maintaining accurate records of customer due diligence, transactions, and other essential documentation as required by relevant regulations
+• Design procedures that ensure records of customer due diligence, transactions, and other fundamental documentation are accurately kept as called for by the competent regulations.

-• Create procedures for ongoing risk assessment and regular reporting to relevant regulatory authorities in your jurisdiction
+• Design procedures for ongoing risk assessment and periodic reporting to the relevant regulatory authorities in your jurisdiction.

 As an applicant for a European AISP license, you’ll have to prepare at least the following documents:

-• A certificate of incorporation or registration confirming the formation of your company
+• Certificate of Incorporation or proof of registration confirming incorporation of the applicant company

 • Articles of Association

-• A robust business plan that outlines the nature of your AISP services, target market, financial projections, and compliance with applicable regulatory requirements
+• A solid business plan describing the nature of AISP services, target market, financial projections, and an explanation of how it will comply with the applicable regulatory requirements

-• Documentation of your risk management framework, including policies and procedures for identifying, assessing, and mitigating risks associated with your business activities
+• Evidence of your risk management framework, including policies and procedures for identifying, assessing, and mitigating the risks associated with your business activities

-• Copies of passports of your senior management team, key personnel, and shareholders
+• Copies of passports: Your senior management, key personnel, and shareholders.

-• Documentation detailing the technical and organizational measures in place to ensure data security and privacy compliance
+• Record of the technical and organizational measures taken to ensure both data security and data protection compliance.

-• Proof of adequate insurance coverage, including professional liability insurance
+• Proof of insurance, which should involve professional liability insurance and indicate sufficient cover.

-The list can go on but instead, we urge you to contact our experienced legal team here at the Regulated United Europe who specializes in obtaining financial licenses across Europe.
-We’ll be delighted to thoroughly analyze your business case, provide an actionable plan for a market entry, and duly prepare all the specific documents that a regulator may require.
+Yet the list goes on, and instead, we encourage you to get in touch with our well-seasoned legal team here at Regulated United Europe, specializing in obtaining financial licenses across Europe.
+We will be more than happy to provide a profound analysis of your business case, give an actionable plan for market entry, and duly prepare all the specific documents that may be requested by the regulator.

 How to Apply for an AISP License in a European Country?

-While the application process slightly varies based on your chosen jurisdiction, there are general steps to follow when seeking an AISP license in Europe.
-Most importantly, it’s crucial to meticulously prepare your application package to prevent potential delays or even rejections.
+Even though the process of application is slightly different depending on your jurisdiction of choice, there are general steps that should be followed in order to be licensed as an AISP in Europe.
+Above all, it is highly important to prepare your application package carefully in order to avoid any potential delays or even rejections.

-• Paying the required application fee to the regulatory authority of your chosen jurisdiction
+• Making the necessary application fee to the regulatory authority in your jurisdiction of choice

-• Completing the official application form and submitting it along with the required documents to the authority of your chosen jurisdiction
+• Filling out the official application form, including with the submission of the required documents to the authority of your chosen jurisdiction

-• In some cases, attending interviews or meetings with representatives of the regulatory authority to supply additional information may also be required
+• In some cases, this may also include attending interviews or meetings with the representatives of the regulatory authority for the provision of additional information.

-If you wish to obtain an AISP license in Europe, our team here at Regulated United Europe will be delighted to support you in incorporating a company and applying for a license in a European jurisdiction that suits your business goals.
-Our dedicated specialists can also guide you through the acquisition of a ready-made company with an existing AISP license.
-With experienced lawyers, business development professionals, and financial accountants at your side, you will find the processes of starting an AISP business easy, seamless, and transparent.
-Contact us now to schedule a personalized consultation and set the stage for sustainable success.
+If you seek an AISP license in Europe, then our team here at Regulated United Europe more than gladly will do all the work for you in incorporating a company and applying for a license in a European jurisdiction that fits your business objectives.
+Moreover, our professionals can advise on how to acquire a ready company that already holds an AISP license.
+Certainly, experienced lawyers, business development professionals, and financial accountants will make the opening of an AISP business easy, smooth, and transparent for you.
+Feel free to contact us now for a personal consultation and to set the grounds for sustainable success.

 Milana